Year 1 - Alder and Holly

 PE days: (Please send you child to school dressed in full, school, PE kit)

-Holly: Monday and Tuesday
+Holly: Friday and Tuesday

-Alder: Monday and Tuesday
+Alder: Friday and Tuesday

 Finally, we would also like your child to have a pair of wellies to keep in school, particularly as it gets muddier outside!